maldoinc/wireup/docs/pages/factory_functions.md

 inheriting from the same base (See: [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern){: target=_blank }) or configure them differently.
 * Inject a model/dto which represents the result of an action, such as the current authenticated user.
 * Inject a class from another library where it's not possible to add annotations.
-* Inject strings, ints and other base types.
+* Inject strings, ints and other built-in types.

 ## Usage